mehulagg/gitlab/doc/integration/jira/dvcs.md

 - **Jira Cloud**: Your instance must be accessible through the internet.
 - **Jira Server**: Your network must allow access to your instance.

+## Smart commits

+When connecting GitLab with Jira via DVCS you can process your Jira issues using special commands, called Smart Commits, in your commit messages.

+You can:

+- comment on issues
+- record time tracking information against issues
+- transition issues to any status defined in the Jira Software project's workflow.

+Commands must be in the first line of the commit message.
+Read more about how smart commits work and what commands are available on the [Jira Software documentation](https://support.atlassian.com/jira-software-cloud/docs/process-issues-with-smart-commits/)

+In order to make smart commits work, the committing user on GitLab must have a corresponding user on Jira with the same email address or username.

 ## Configure a GitLab application for DVCS

 We recommend you create and use a `jira` user in GitLab, and use the account only